SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Touchlink Commissioning.md

 Touchlinking Commissioning involves two parties, an __“initiator”__, who is the device (usually a controller of some sort) initiating the discovery process, and a __“target”__, who is the device (usually a light) being discovered.
 A device may choose to perform the touchlink process for an initiator to try and find a touchlink target.

-The device does not contain any network parameters and is not part of a network is known as __“factory new”__.
+A device that does not contain any network parameters and is not part of a network is known as __“factory new”__.
 When a device is reset to __“factory new”__, its network parameters are erased.
-Conversely, the device does contain network parameters and is part of the distributed network is known as __“non factory new”__.
+Conversely, a device that does contain network parameters and is part of the distributed network is known as __“non factory new”__.

 ![Figure 2](./resources/touchlink-commission-02.png)

-We can see the differences obviously from above figure.
-Once the device is a part of network, then it is non factory new device.
+We can see the differences from the above figure.
+Once the device is a part of the network, then it is non factory new device.

 ## Touchlink Commissioning Scenarios

-The commissioning mechanisms depend on whether the initiator is factory new or non-factory new, and both the initiator and target can be implemented from either an end device or a router, so there are many scenarios.
+The commissioning mechanisms depend on whether the initiator is factory-new or non-factory-new.
+The initiator and target can be implemented from either an end device or a router, so there are many scenarios.

 Here are some tips you should care: